dfinity/canister-profiling/README.md

 ## Performance report

 Performance reports are generated in `gh-pages` branch.
+For some technical reasons, the flamegraph is from right to left.
+The reported Wasm binary size is after the instrumentation.

 * [Basic DAO](http://dfinity.github.io/canister-profiling/basic_dao)
 * [Collection libraries](http://dfinity.github.io/canister-profiling/collections)